marigold-dev/training-dapp-4/README.md

 Managing a monolithic smartcontract like a microservice can reduce the problem, on the other side it increases complexity and application lifecycle on OPS side

-That's your tradeoff  :trollface: :children_crossing:
+That's your tradeoff  shrug :trollface:

 # :palm_tree: Conclusion :sun_with_face: